Understand Engagement Analytics

 KC Bot Analytics helps you understand how often the Bot is used, or how many user views there are on Bot Engagements/articles, or if the search terms are returning the desired results.

-For more information, read the Knowledge Center Bot Analytics article from the Additional Resources section.
+For more information, refer to the Knowledge Center Bot Analytics article.

 Additional Resources